 Acast is great for podcasters with medium to large-sized audiences, especially if you want to benefit from monetizing your podcast without doing all the work yourself.

-However, keep in mind that you’ll want to select the timestamps for where Acast inserts ad into your show.
-Acast automatically inserts an ad in the middle of your show, but you can select where the ad is places so it’s not awkward if it cuts you off mid-sentence.
+However, keep in mind that you’ll want to select the timestamps for where Acast inserts ads into your show.
+Acast automatically inserts an ad in the middle of your show, but you can select where the ad is placed so it’s not awkward if it cuts you off mid-sentence.
 If you go with Acast, make sure you double-check how your episodes sound and adjust the ads as needed.

 For podcasts with small audiences, there are more profitable ways to make money from your podcast than with Acast.
-Check out my full series on monetizing your podcast over on the Clocking In Podcast
+Check out my full series on monetizing your podcast over on the Clocking In Podcast.

 Final Thoughts On Monetizing Your Podcast